 Moreover, the ruins of the castle hide many chambers and corridors.

 But, their condition does not allow visiting, you can see numerous cracks, and crevices formed by bushes and trees growing into the ruins.
 So it is better to admire the castle only from the outside and also with caution.

 Thus, if you want to see this castle, you have to be careful not to accidentally step in the cow’s shits.
 There were many cows in the field, walking in this area.

 Besides, it is a pity that this castle has not yet come under the protection of Carlow County Council and has not been designated as a historic monument.
 The ruins are fenced, but there is no plaque with a description that I have seen on other castles.

 To reach Clonmore Castle, take the N81 Dublin to Tullow and turn left at Baltinglass onto the R747 to Hacketstown.
 Upon arrival in Hacketstown, turn right past the very narrow Penny Hill Bridge.
 Then take a short drive straight right onto the L2005 with the Clonmore Castle sign.
 Drive up to 6km until we see the castle in front of us.
 You can park in a small area near the castle tower.

 Location of Clonmore Castle:

-Below my photos taken in July 2021
+Below are photos I took in July 2021